tomdstanton/sideroscanner/README.md

 more hits than CDS predicted with GeneMark and PGAP, although this might not always be the case.
 N.B. plasmid screening can only be performed on nucleotide input files.

+IMPORTANT: If running from outside the script's directory, you MUST supply the path for the database and HMM.

 ### Example usage: prepare database
 Prepare default database: ```sideroscanner.py --makedb```